gavinlyonsrepo/pic_12F675_projects/projects/dht11/README.md

 **Error codes**

-1. E = Communications Error.
+1. E = Comnmunications Error.
 No response to the PICs request signal from sensor.
-2. - = Communications Failure.
+2. Dash = Communications Failure.
 Sensor responded to Start signal but failed to communicate data with PIC correctly.
 3. C = Checksum Error.
 Received all data from sensor but it failed checksum.